nicolewsm/IPPP-tradetariffs/README.md

 <br>- Merged to form G7_tariffs.csv and LatAm_master.csv

 **Data cleaning**:
-<br>All countries/years that did not have tariff data were dropped.
+<br>All countries/years that did not have tariff data were dropped
-<br>As each economic indicator is separately assessed, we dropped rows for which no data for that indicator was available.
+<br>As each economic indicator is separately assessed, we dropped rows for which no data for that indicator was available
-<br>The resulting LatAm dataset has 419 observations for gdp, 385 for unemployment and labor force rates, and 408 for inflation.
+<br>The resulting LatAm dataset has 419 observations for gdp, 385 for unemployment and labor force rates, and 408 for inflation